textadventures/quest/docs/advanced_scope.md

 Note that each item has to be added individually to ensure the `items` variable is not lost; using the `ListCombine` function will fail.

+Note also that using `ScopeVisibleForRoom` rather than `GetDirectChildren` will cause Quest to crash, as `ScopeVisibleForRoom` uses this script, which uses `ScopeVisibleForRoom`, which uses this script, which...
+And so on for ever!

 Because we tagged the items as scenery, they will not show up in room lists, but the player can still examine them.

 We can go further, and add scenery items according to the type of room.
 How you do that depends on how you flag the rooms of a certain type.
 In the code below, it is assumed that locations in the forest all start "Forest", etc.